SysKitTeam/docs-point/integrations/examples/servicenow-example.md

 ---
-description: This article showcases how you can utilize Syskit Point's webhooks with ServiceNow.
+description: This article showcases how you can utilize Syskit Point webhooks with ServiceNow.
 ---

 # ServiceNow Integration with Syskit Point

-In this article, we’ll guide you through the steps to set up a ServiceNow integration with Syskit Point.
+In this article, you can find steps to set up a ServiceNow integration with Syskit Point.

 This setup will allow you to automate the provisioning of Microsoft 365 workspaces directly from ServiceNow by using Syskit Point’s API.

-In the [3rd Party Integrations Using Webhooks article](webhooks-example.md), we explained all the prerequisites needed for this to work.
+All the prerequisites needed for this to work are explained in the [3rd Party Integrations Using Webhooks article](webhooks-example.md).

 ## Setting up ServiceNow Integration